pT-Scripts/pT-PreBot/README.md

 Remember to rehash the bot after making changes.

 **Install:**
+Install packages

-*sudo apt-get install jq
+sudo apt-get install jq

-*sudo apt-get install bc
+sudo apt-get install bc

 1. Place all files into your eggdrop scripts folder.
 2. Load .tcl scripts in your eggdrop configuration.